kiwiz/gkeepapi/docs/index.rst

 Collaborators
 =============

 Collaborators are users you've shared notes with.
 Access can be granted or revoked per note.
-Interaction is done through the :py:class:`NodeCollaborators` class.
+Interaction is done through the :py:class:`node.NodeCollaborators` class.

 To add a collaborator to a note::